FaithL3S5/SimpleNumbersProcessor/README.md

 How to Use?

 From CMD/Terminal:
-1. User must have Java Runtime Environment installed on their device
+1. User must have Java Runtime Environment (JRE) min. version 8 installed on their device
 2. User download the .jar file of this repository
 3. User extracts the .jar file to a desired directory
 4. User opens the command prompt/terminal